leo-arch/clifm/README.md

 Those familiar with the command-line will find in a file-manager based on it a desirable _addition_ to its functionality. \
 The command-line is still there, never hidden.

-### Should all terminal file-managers be curses-based file-managers?
+### Should all terminal file managers be curses-based file managers?
 No.

 ---